To Worlds Beyond - Journey Through the Solar System

 Water.
 We drink it.
 Bathe in it.
 Swim in it.
 Play in it.
 But, have you ever really thought about water?
 For example, do you have any idea how old water is?
 More than half of the Earths surface is covered with water.
 And, a lot of that water has been around pretty much as long as the Earth has.
 That makes water REALLY old.
 It also means that the water you drink could be the same water an elephant drank 100 years ago or dinosaurs walked in even before that.
 Evaporation, condensation, precipitation, advection, humidity, transpiration, and even evapotranspiration are introduced and taught in this fulldome movie.
 (14min.)

-On Dino Planet, Professor Schwartz has been raising dinosaurs since they were eggs, so join the professor for an exciting journey in his old car.
-Observe different types of dinosaurs as the tour winds through tropical forests, an abandoned launch site and a frozen sled track.
-He might need to use his knowledge and your help to evade some of the pets and return everyone home safely!
+On Dino Planet, Professor Schwartz has been raising dinosaurs since they were eggs.
+Now he would like to show you his pre-historic pets.
+Join him for an exciting and educational journey.
+Observe and learn about different types of dinosaurs as the tour winds through majestic tropical forests, an abandoned launch site and a frozen sled track.
+The professor is keen to share all he has learned about the creatures in his care.
+He might need to use his knowledge to return everyone home safely.
 All ages.

 Let it Snow